farshidgoudarzi/backoffice-frontend-template/README.md

 ## Project Description

-A template for a backoffice frontend application using Preact, Vite, and TypeScript.
+A template for a backoffice frontend application using Preact, Vite, TypeScript, and Tailwind CSS.

 ## Technologies Used

 - **Preact**: A lightweight alternative to React.
 - **Vite**: A fast build tool for modern web projects.
 - **TypeScript**: A strongly typed language for JavaScript.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ## Prerequisites